bridgette/sam-hack/README.md

 # sam-hack
-help the seattle art museum track patrons at the SAM and the OSP
+help the seattle art museum track patrons at the SAM and the OSP!